GPCRmd/gpcrmd-docs/source/submissions.rst

   :width: 600
   :alt: Submission form step 5

 This step5 can be omitted temporarily, but please do not forget to fill it in once you have all the information about your publication.
-Also, all submissions sharing the same DOI will be provided with a summary page to include in the references of your paper.
-If you put a random token (e.g.: abysms) in the DOI field and submit it like that a page will also be generated, and you will be able to change it later.
+Also, all submissions sharing the same **GPCRmd publication code** will be provided with a publication page to include in the references of your paper.

 Example: `Link <https://www.gpcrmd.org/dynadb/publications/1486/>`_